Startup Website on a Budget: What to Build First

 Why Static Over Squarespace or Wix

 Startups default to Squarespace or Wix because they seem free.
-But:
+But the hidden costs add up:

 - Speed: Squarespace scores 40-65 on mobile PageSpeed.
-First impressions matter — a slow site signals an unpolished product.
+First impressions matter: a slow site signals an unpolished product to investors and early adopters alike.

 - Scalability: A static landing page extends into a full marketing site without platform migration.
-Start on Squarespace and you will rebuild later when you outgrow it.
+Start on Squarespace and you will rebuild later when you outgrow it, paying twice for the same result.

-- Ownership: You own every file.
+- Ownership: You own each file.
 No vendor lock-in.
 Move hosts, change nothing.
+Your code lives in a Git repository you control.

 Get Started

-We build websites for startups at every stage.
+We build websites for startups at each stage.
 Landing pages start at $1,500.
 Full sites start at $3,000.
 No recurring platform fees.
 No rebuilds when you scale.

 Tell us about your startup and we will recommend the right scope for your stage and budget.
 See our full pricing.